 Have a chimney sweep reduce creosote buildup and be sure that they inspect and verify that the spark arrester is operating properly.

-Remove debris from under porches and crawl spaces
+Remove debris from under porches, decks and crawl spaces

 Install smart home fire and smoke sensors